adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 **Office hours:**

-- Wednesday 2pm-4pm, Manhattan Center
 - Monday 12-2pm, online
+- Wednesday 2pm-4pm, Alumnae Hall Room 226A (Garden City campus)
 - _office hours by appointment_

 Learning Goals
 ==============

-* understand the types of problems that can be solved using computational techniques
+- understand the types of problems that can be solved using computational techniques
-* understand the basic concepts of computation (CPU, RAM, permanent storage, GUIs, file systems, network connections)
+- understand the basic concepts of computation (CPU, RAM, permanent storage, GUIs, file systems, network connections)
-* learn core computer programming concepts (abstraction, variables, conditions, functions, repetition, recursion)
+- learn core computer programming concepts (abstraction, variables, conditions, functions, repetition, recursion)
-* think algorithmically to design and test computer programs
+- think algorithmically to design and test computer programs
-* master the basic syntax and idioms of the Javascript programming language
+- master the basic syntax and idioms of the Javascript programming language
-* use technical documentation, APIs, and the internet to learn new technical concepts
+- use technical documentation, APIs, and the internet to learn new technical concepts
-* develop step-by-step problem solving and debugging practices
+- develop step-by-step problem solving and debugging practices

 Required Books